ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

 And the warnings!
-Because we many miss usage.
+Because we saw too many miss usage.
 It's not ...

 ----